 The Society's total unrestricted funds are currently significantly in excess of the minimum level of reserves required.
-However, given the impact of Covid-19 on the Society's events programme and other sources of income, and the resultant expected deficit for the year ending 31 March 2021, the trustees consider that no action is required to address this excess.
+However, given the impact of Covid-19 on the Society's events programme and the deficits for the years ending 31 March 2020 and 31 March 2021, the trustees consider that no action is required to address this excess.